 - 1/4 tsp freshly ground black pepper, then more to taste if desired

-- Heat 4 tsp reserved bacon fat in a dutch oven over medium-high heat.
-Add 3/4 cup of the green onions, the celery and squash.
-Saute until tender, about 8 minutes, adding in garlic during last 30 seconds of sauteing.
+- Heat 4 tsp reserved bacon fat in a large pot over medium-high heat.
+Add celery and saute 2 minutes then add the squash and 3/4 cup of the green onions.
+Saute until tender, about 6 minutes, adding in garlic and flour during last 2 minutes of sauteing.
 Reduce heat slightly.

-- Add 1 1/2 cups milk, 1 1/2 cups of the corn, thyme, salt and pepper to the sauteed veggies.
+- Add 1 1/2 cups milk, 2 cups of the corn, thyme, salt and pepper to the sauteed veggies.
 To a blender add remaining 3 cups of corn, remaining 1 1/4 cups milk and the cream.
 Process in blender until nearly smooth (about 30 seconds).
-Add pureed mixture to dutch oven and stir to blend.
-Cook until heated through.
+Add pureed mixture to pot and stir to blend.
+Cook until mixture reaches a light boil.
 Serve warm with shredded cheese, crumbled bacon and remaining sliced green onions.